ChuanCheLin/NBA-Height-and-Weight-Analysis/README.md

 10. **DeMar DeRozan** - Analyzing the 2018-2019 season, following his trade to the Spurs and his openness about mental health.

 These datasets (`before_averages.csv`, `after_averages.csv`, and `target_average_player_stats.csv`) are used to analyze the performance metrics of these players before and after the specific events, providing insights into how off-court issues might have impacted their on-court performance.

+---

+### Methodology

+#### Data Acquisition and Processing
+The project's data acquisition and processing are handled through these primary files:

+1. **Position Data Integration (`fetch_position.ipynb`)**: This notebook augments the main dataset with player position data.
+This addition is vital for analyzing the relationship between player attributes, such as height and weight, and their performance in different positions.

+2. **Off-Court Event Data Collection (`fetchData_OffCourt.ipynb`, `dataProcessing_OffCourt.py` and `fetchData_OffCourt.py`)**: These files focus on gathering data related to players' off-court events.
+This data is crucial for understanding how personal events outside the court may influence players' on-court performance metrics.

+#### Analysis Approach
+The analysis is divided into two main areas:

+- **Position and Physical Attributes Analysis (`positionAnalysis.ipynb`)**: This part of the analysis aims to understand the correlation between players' physical attributes and their performance in various playing positions.
+It involves a detailed examination of the dataset, enriched with position data, to draw insights into how height, weight, and position interplay in determining a player's success.

+- **Impact of Off-Court Events on Performance (`offCourtImpactAnalysis.ipynb`)**: The second focus is on exploring the impact of off-court events on players' on-court performance.
+This involves comparing performance metrics before and after specific personal events to uncover patterns and insights into how these events might affect players' professional basketball careers.

+Through these methodologies, the project provides a comprehensive view of NBA players, merging physical, professional, and personal dimensions to offer a deeper understanding of the factors influencing their performance.

+---

 ### Results and Visualizations